Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Conclusions

 \section{Conclusions}

-In this paper, we proposed a method for synthesizing novel views by learning the neural radiance field (NeRF) from a single 360-degree image.
-In the proposed method, the input image is reprojected to 360-degree images at other camera positions, the missing regions of the reprojected images were completed by a self-supervised trained generative model, and the completed images were utilized for training the NeRF.
-Because multiple completed images contain inconsistencies in 3D, we introduced a method to train NeRF while dynamically selecting a sparse set of the completed images to reduce the discrimination error of the synthesized views with real images.
-Experiments indicated that the proposed method can synthesize plausible novel views while preserving the features of the scene, both for artificial and real-world data.
-These results confirm the effectiveness of employing image completion and dynamic selection of the image completion positions for novel view synthesis.
+In this study, we propose a method for synthesizing novel views by learning the NeRF from a single 360-degree RGB-D image.
+Unlike existing methods \cite{omninerf}, the proposed method employed the 360-degree image completion network that is trained in a self-supervised manner to simulate occlusion and resolution changes with viewpoint changes.
+The completed images for reprojected images at other camera positions are utilized for training the NeRF.
+To avoid 3D inconsistencies, we introduced a method to train NeRF using a subset of completed images that cover the target scene with less overlap of completed regions.

+The experiments indicated that the proposed method can synthesize plausible novel views while preserving the features of the scene, both for artificial and real-world data.
+These results confirm the effectiveness of employing image completion and the selection of a subset of the completed image with consistency for novel view synthesis.
+Recently, a method for training NeRF from a single 360-degree RGB-D image was proposed, and it used a large vision-language model to maintain consistency of novel viewpoints \cite{360fusion-nerf}.
+Our method has the advantage of being lightweight in processing, and it can be combined with such methods to improve quality since the proposed method can employ arbitrary NeRF model.